marianasvega/WRO_FE-CETYS/README.md

 <div style="display: flex; align-items: flex-start;">
   <img align="left" width="200" src="https://github.com/user-attachments/assets/72711018-55cd-4ef5-8e49-a40d3d569d39" alt="HuskyLens Camera" style="margin-right: 20px;">
   <p>
-    For our vehicle to better detect the obstacles on the rink (red and green traffic lights and the parking walls), we decided to upgrade from the Pixy2 Camera to the HuskyLens Camera.
+    For our vehicle to better detect the obstacles on the rink, we decided to upgrade from the Pixy2 Camera to the HuskyLens Camera.
 This decision was made after much research and due to a compatibility problem we had while trying to program the Pixy2 with the ESP32.
 HuskyLens is an AI-powered vision sensor designed for a wide range of applications, including robotics, DIY electronics, and IoT projects such as this.
 This compact camera module integrates machine learning algorithms to perform tasks like face detection, object tracking, color identification, and gesture recognition, enabling intuitive interaction and intelligent automation.
 For this component, we used the following code (the syntax of the commands corresponds to the HuskyLens Arduino library):
   </p>
 </div>